-Although I realize this is a rather blasphemous statement, I would like to think that the famous French impressionist, Claude Monet, would have pushed his beloved Madeleine tea cookies aside for these Buttered Rum Butter Cookies to enjoy with his favorite sip.
+Although I realize this is a rather blasphemous statement, I would like to think that the famous French impressionist, Claude Monet, would have pushed his beloved Madeleine tea cookies aside for these Buttered Rum Shortbread Cookies to enjoy with his favorite sip.
 What human being wouldn’t?

 Since Rose’s recipe (Mother Bauer’s) is extremely delicate (read: frustrating) to work with for young and inexperienced bakers, and the fact that many of my readers may not own a pastry cloth to roll out the dough, I have made modest changes to make the dough easier to handle without sacrificing the overall delicate crumb of this incredible butter cookie.
 In short, Rose’s dough is so delicate that the baked cookies are fragile to the point that they are difficult to sandwich (when gently pressing down on top of the filling) causing breakage.
 Therefore, I added just a touch more flour.

 In addition, since I like to bake with unbleached all-purpose flour versus bleached for conventional baking, I borrowed a page out of my gluten and grain free baking and call for tapioca flour to lighten the flour overall.
 This is similar to how some recipes for classic butter cookies and shortbread call for cornstarch.
 The good news is that tapioca flour, such as Bob’s Red Mill®, is a much healthier choice and is readily available among gluten free flours in grocery stores.